XeRi-PL/XeRi-Coin/Readme.md

 1. XeRi-Coins ("XRQC's") are earned by miners with a process called mining.<br/>
-2. Mining is described as using MD5 algorithm , in which finding a correct result to a mathematical problem gives the miner a reward.<br/>
+2. Mining is described as using SHA - 1 algorithm , in which finding a correct result to a mathematical problem gives the miner a reward.<br/>
 3. Mining can be officially done using CPUs, AVR boards (e.g. Arduino boards), ESP32/8266 boards with the usage of official miners (other officially allowed miners are described in the upper part of README).<br/>

 <h4 align="center">Privacy policy</h2><br>